amoldighe/amoldighe.github.io/_posts/2017-05-23-cacti-setup-&-graph-addition.md

 > less /tmp/control-nodes | awk '{print "sudo php -q
 > /usr/share/cacti/cli/add_device.php --description=" \$1 " --ip="$2 "
 > --avail=snmp --template=9 --community=jiocloudservices"}' | sh

+This should add the host to cacti dashboard and assign a unique id, which will be used for addition of graphs for cpu, memory, load and interface.

 * **Addition of cpu, memory, load average graphs** (**script method**)